sijo-jose-accion/django-aws-template/README.md

 The do the following manual work:

-* Search and replace `mydomain.com` with your own domain
+* Search and replace `mydomain` with your own domain
 * Search and replace `mystaticbucket` with your own S3 Bucket Name
+* Search and replace `myawsregion` with your own AWS_REGION
+* Search and replace `myawsprofile` with your own profile.
+Use `default` if you created the default one from `aws configure`
+* Search and replace `mycloudfrontdistributionid` with your CloudFront Distribution ID
 * Search  `need-value` and add the appropriate value based on your setup

 *Rest of this README will be copied to the generated project.*